-- 1. The first year Scout camper is well advised take the trail to first class program with the Pathfinders in the Scoutcraft Area and to try not more than two merit badges at camp, and one of these should be a handicraft or nature badge. - 2.
+- 1. The first year Scout camper is well advised to take the Sentinel First Year Program and to try not more than two merit badges at camp, and one of these should be a handicraft or nature badge. - 2.
 Plan on a maximum of four merit badges and activities per week per Scout. - 3.
 The most difficult merit badges to earn are those requiring the greatest deal of physical skill, coordination and stamina: Rowing, Canoeing, Lifesaving, Shotgun, Archery, and Climbing. - 4.
 Complete advance written work at home.
 Camp is not an ideal classroom for written work.
 The prepared Scout comes to camp with written work already done. - 5.
 Scouts should try doing something new at Camp and get a well-rounded experience.
 Earn badges from more than one area. - 6.
 Summer camp is not a merit badge mill.
 Scouts do not simply pay a fee and automatically get badges.
 Camp offers merit badges as one portion of the overall program. - 7.
 Plan time for your Scouts and yourself to enjoy the entire camp.
 Take a hike to a point of interest or do an early morning activity. - 8.
 Come to camp prepared!
 Have patrols already organized.
 Work on ideas in patrols and have the patrol leaders represent the group at camp.
 Come with some of your own activities planned. - 9.
 Your campsite is your home for the week, so work at making it comfortable.
 Bring banners and flags to dress it up. - 10.
 Schedule time for rest!
 Take time to sit and enjoy the beauty around you.
 Don't keep such a pace that you miss the trees, the birds, and the fresh air. - 11.
 Bring unit spirit to camp!
 Make the whole camp come alive with your ideas, spirit and challenges.
 Be Number One! - 12.
 Be flexible.
-More than 500 Scouts attend camp each week (less in 2021), and while the Staff is there to help meet everyone's needs, we all need to practice the Scout Law in dealing with others in Camp. - 13.
+More than 400 Scouts attend camp each week, and while the Staff are there to help meet everyone's needs, we all need to practice the Scout Law in dealing with others in Camp. - 13.
 Communicate.
 If you have a special need, or want to try something spectacular tell us about it and we'll give it our best shot.

 - 14. Advise Scouts to leave valuables with a Leader.
 Watches, spending money, etc. should not be left in the shower room, in an unattended campsite, or brought to the Waterfront. - 15.
 Scoutmasters should bring a foot locker or other lockable container to protect both Scouts' and Leaders' valuables. - 16.
 Camp has limited wifi access.
-We also have limited internet access for leaders on a small bank of camp computers at the office, please advise all leaders of this information. - 17.
-Camp does not have cell service, we do have a few pay phone at the office for leaders to use, please advise all leaders of this information and bring change or phone cards for the payphone. - 18.
+Wifi is available for purchase for adults only.
+One free voucher will be given to each unit upon check in. - 17.
 Give us honest feedback and evaluation.
 Give us your ideas.
 We'll be glad to listen.
 We want the Summer Camp experience to be the best it can be.